LiveLikeLastDay/omnistudio-recipes/README.md

 ## Cache Block in Integration Procedure

-Cache block can improve the performace a lot!
+Cache can improve the performace a lot!

+Cache Block in Integration Procedure
 ![CacheBlock](document/img/CacheBlock.png)

 Please make sure ignoreCache is set to false before you preview.